 In this question, it’s important a student has a good conceptual understanding on the link between the discriminant and the parabola and solving quadratic inequalities.
 Without a good conceptual understanding students would assume that “above the \(x\) – axis” translates to solving the discriminant greater than zero rather than below zero.

-Matrix+ online Year 11 Maths Advanced courses are the expert-guided solution to your Maths problems.
-Learn more.
+At Matrix, our Year 11 Maths Advanced courses are the expert-guided solution to your Maths problems.
+Learn more now!

 © Matrix Education and www.matrix.edu.au, 2022.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.